Several dental offices across the state will be exchanging prizes and payments for uneaten Halloween candy to send to U.S troops overseas

 Operation Gratitude is a non-profit organization that collects and sends more than 150,000 care packages every year to individuals in the American military community, including active service members overseas and children of our troops.
-Over 130 tons of candy have been collected and shipped through Operation Gratitude since the Halloween Candy Buy Back program began in 2005.
+Since the Halloween Candy Buy Back program began in 2005, over 130 tons of candy have been collected and shipped through Operation Gratitude.

 These Halloween Candy Buy Back Programs not only teach children the virtue of giving back, but provide parents with the opportunity to teach their children to enjoy their favorite Halloween treats in moderation.
 The CSDA also encourages those who participate in handing out treats during Halloween to consider sugar-free options.